rsksmart/devportal-1.0/rsk/architecture/account-based.md

 title: Account Based RSK Addresses
 ---

-RSK Addresses incorporate an optional blockchain identifier (also known as chain ID).
-If the chain ID is not present, it is assumed the address refers to the RSK main network.
+RSK Addresses incorporate an optional blockchain identifier (also known as `chainId`).
+If the `chainId` is not present, it is assumed the address refers to the RSK main network.

 ## How to get an address